 Advanced MMA Lessons

-The training becomes more stringent as you would be competing against the best in the art.
+At this stage in your journey the training becomes far more stringent as you would be competing against the best in the art.
 One exquisite program is the 30-day UFC training program that is intended to grill fighters intensely.

-You also need to go through conditioning training to get ready for high-level competition.
+You also need to go through highly intense conditioning training to get ready for high-level competition.

-If you're looking for an instructor or training program that consolidates all the prerequisites, basic skills,techniques and necessary lessons for the various skill levels, together with a definite training schedule, the best person I can think of right now (and probably every time) is:
+If you’re looking for an instructor or training program that consolidates all the prerequisites, basic skills, techniques and necessary lessons for the various skill levels, together with a definite training schedule, the best person we can think of right now (and probably every time) is:

-His lessons are well explained and can be taken from the home, and should you desire a one-on-one contact with him, he has options for that as well.
+His lessons are well explained and can be taken from home, and should you want to look into private training with him, he has options for that as well.

 Until next time,